Jan 23, 2011 Phil Blackwell Uncategorized

-Cicero For the most part, the Baldwinsville wrestling team is good enough for an annual appearance at the Section III Dual Meet.
+Part of the Baldwinsville wrestling team’s status as a year-in, year-out elite program is that it makes an annual appearance at the Section III Dual Meet.

 Such was the case again Saturday, as the Bees went to Cicero-North Syracuse to join the latest edition of the 16-team classic that, unofficially, determines the best side in Central New York.

 Unfortunately, the blind draw put B’ville in the first round against the no. 1 seed, undefeated Indian River, and the Warriors proved too much, beating the Bees 42-29.

 They had met Jan.
 8 in the Buc Booster Duals at Oswego, with IR prevailing 52-21.
 It was closer this time, but B’ville could not make up all the ground.

 Jacob Norton opened at 130 pounds with a 6-3 victory over Dylan Crowder.
 Right after Anthon Rafkis (140 pounds) took a 6-4 defeat to Cody Kiechle, Antonio Peck dominated at 145 pounds, beating Jordan Berry 11-3.